 B. Informal Agreement.
-There may be times when it is appropriate for a student to come to an informal agreement with the university regarding their behavior and attempts to correct the behavior.
-The Office of Student Conduct will make these considerations on a case by case basis.
+There may be times when it is appropriate for a student to come to an informal agreement with the University regarding his/her behavior and attempts to correct the behavior.
+The Office of Student Conduct will make these determinations on a case by case basis.
 An informal agreement can only be initiated by the Student Conduct Coordinator, Assistant Dean for Student Conduct, and/or the Dean of Students.

-B. The victim shall be given the opportunity to meet with the appropriate staff member to discuss the disciplinary process;
+2. The victim shall be given the opportunity to meet with the appropriate University Official to discuss the disciplinary process;

-The President of the University retains final authority on all campus matters, including disciplinary decisions.
-Therefore, any disciplinary action is subject to final review by the President of the University.
+The President of the University retains final authority on all University matters, including disciplinary decisions.
+Therefore, any disciplinary action is subject to final review by the President.
 At his/her discretion, the President may determine to intervene in order to negotiate a mutually acceptable resolution to any disciplinary proceeding, or subsequently, to convert any finding or sanction imposed to a lesser finding or sanction, or to rescind any previous finding or sanction, in appropriate cases.

 Revisions: June 5, 2017 (Original); March 27, 2018.